 April - October

-And while we’re on the subject of food, let’s just say that it’s a good idea to arrive in Greece with a very healthy appetite.
-Food is central to Greek culture, and although locals eat at around 9-10 pm they are usually not in any hurry to leave.
-For the best food-experiences, watch out for the restaurants with a lot of local guests and chatter.
-While staple dishes like moussaka and souvlaki shouldn’t be missed, the Greek take on the lasagna, “pastitsio”, is another must.
-On Rhodes, sample the local chick pea fritters known as “pitaroudia”, a local delicacy not to be missed.
-For the more adventurous eaters, freshly caught octopus turned in garlic, vinegar and olive oil is a tasty delight.
-Finally, fresh olives, feta and crisp Greek wine will complete every meal and ensure you have a truly wonderful Greek experience.
+Let’s just say that it’s a good idea to arrive in Greece with a very healthy appetite.
+Food is central to Greek culture, and although locals eat at around 9-10 pm they aren’t usually in a hurry to leave.
+For the best food experiences, keep an eye out for the restaurants with a lot of local guests and chatter.
+While staple dishes like moussaka and souvlaki shouldn’t be missed, the Greek take on lasagne, pastitsio, is another must.
+On Rhodes, sample the local chickpea fritters known as pitaroudia, a local delicacy not to be missed.
+For the more adventurous eaters, freshly caught octopus soaked in garlic, vinegar and olive oil is a tasty delight.
+Finally, fresh olives, feta, tzatziki and crisp Greek wine are great companions with any meal you choose.